 The Centers for Medicare and Medicaid Services published a final rule requiring the use of updated standard code sets for certain diagnoses and procedures known as ICD-10 code sets.
-Implementing the ICD-10 code sets will require significant administrative changes and use of the new code sets is required beginning October 1, 2015.
-The Center is preparing to meet the implementation deadline for the ICD-10 by training provider and billing staff; which has been ongoing since May 2015.
-The Center has also undergone significant improvements to the information technology infrastructure that included hardware and software upgrades.
+Implementing the ICD-10 code sets required significant administrative changes and use of the new code sets was required to begin October 1, 2015.
+The Center is prepared and met the implementation deadline for the ICD-10 by training providers and billing staff; which began in May 2015.
+The Center also underwent significant improvements to the information technology infrastructure that included hardware and software upgrades.
+The Center is currently operating daily utilizing the new code set with no known issues.